VirtusLab/besom/website/docs/tutorial.md

 ---

 The first step that you are going to do is to set up data storage for our app.
-The most important part of application for cat lovers is a place to store pictures of cats so we'll start with an AWS S3 bucket.
+The most important part of application for cat lovers is a place to store pictures of cats, so we'll start with an AWS S3 bucket.
 AWS S3 is a data storage service that allows users to perform all operations using HTTP interface.
 This is great for this app because you can just use the bucket as a file server that will serve pictures of cats to whomever requires them.
 Let's start with the definition of a bucket: